isacjunior/doc_widget/packages/doc_widget/README.md

 ![Build](https://github.com/isacjunior/doc_widget/workflows/Build/badge.svg)

 Do you need to create documentation that contains all information about your widgets?
-Don't worry, *Doc Widget* will make this easier for you.
+Don't worry, **doc_widget** will make this easier for you.

 ## Indice
 - [Quick start](#quick-start)